kengz/openai_lab/source/includes/_SOLUTIONS.md

 ## Algorithms

 The status of the algorithms in OpenAI Lab.
 Feel free to invent new ones!
+For more detail on currently implemented algorithms, see [Algorithms](#algorithms)

 _Pending: we still need a way to cross-evaluate algorithms.
 Refer to the NEC paper.
 Perhaps use Normalized human scores per episode vs Millions of Frames._